brandonlopezh/LLMs/README.md

-# Educational LLM Response Evaluator for Raina
+# Educational LLM Response Evaluator
 A comprehensive tool for evaluating AI-generated educational content quality, designed specifically for conversational educational chatbots like Raina.

 ## What It Does